Enalean/tuleap/doc/expected-code.md

 Smells](https://blog.codinghorror.com/code-smells/) as it might pop up during code reviews.

+Contributors are expected to read and follow [Tuleap Secure Coding Practices](./secure-coding-practices.md).

 ## Write code optimized for reading

 All new contributors should be aware that people will spend way more